surjo0/Deep-Learning-Models-for-Fashion-MNIST-Classification-/README.md

 Learning rate: 0.001
 Loss is calculated using Cross-Entropy Loss and minimized using the SGD optimizer.
 Visualizing Predictions
 The script includes functionality to display a random image from the test dataset along with its predicted and true labels.
-To run it:

-bash
-Copy
-Edit
-python -c "from ann_project_using_mnist_dataset_ import display_prediction, model, test_dataset; display_prediction(model, test_dataset)"
-Example Output
-Below is an example of a displayed image with its prediction:

 Results
 Training Loss: Logs are displayed after each epoch during training.